gudfit/gudfit/README.md

 * 🔧  Aspiring Quantitative Researcher
 * 🔧  Interested in Electrical Engineering and Computer Science,  and Operations research & Financial Engineering
-* ⚡  Passionate about Math, Compilers.
+* ⚡  Passionate about Math, Physics, ML, CS, Compilers.
 Rabbits, Cats, Art, Animation, League of Legends, Music, and Books
 * 💊  Mathematician and Programmer with ASD/ADHD

 Languages: